 At Mezrano Law, we work on a contingency basis for premises liability and personal injury.
 A contingency fee basis means we do not charge you anything unless we win a settlement in or out of court.
 This fee structure ensures we work hard for your case and that you don't have even more out-of-pocket expenses during a stressful time.
 We also offer contingency fee schedules for other practice areas, such as:

-There are countless different types of automotive defects because cars have so many parts that are integral to the safe operation of the vehicle.
+There are countless types of automotive defects because cars have so many parts that are integral to the vehicle's safe operation.
 The following are a few examples of defects:

 ISeeCars.com conducted a study of 31 years of auto safety recall history and reported on the recall rates of car brands.
 The top ten auto brands which have issued safety recalls include: